monimesl/pulserl/README.md

     , {socket_options, [{nodelay, true}]}
     %% The service url.
 Default is the non TLS url: "pulsar://${hostname}:6650" , {service_url, "pulsar+ssl://localhost:6651/"}
     %% The trust certificate file path.
-Required on if the TLS service url is used.
+Required only if the TLS service url is used.
     %% See http://pulsar.apache.org/docs/en/security-tls-transport/
     , {tls_trust_certs_file, "/path/to/cacert.pem"}
   ]}